 The hike went through acres of a family apple orchard, so it is the perfect way to enjoy a beautiful hike with fun llamas and get to see the blossoms!

 You will be able to see plenty of apple fields just driving through Hendersonville and Edneyville.
 Highway 64, going towards Lake Lure, will offer you some great views of apple farms with blooming trees.

 If you would like to see even more fields of apple blossoms, try the Spring Apple Blossom Trail driving tour suggested by Henderson County Tourism.
-They have a printable driving tour, but we found that the mileage was about 2 miles off and there are some updates that need to be added for 2022.
+They have a printable driving tour, but we found that the mileage was about 2 miles off and there are some updates that need to be added.